beark/ftl/README.md

 ```cpp
 curry(std::plus<int>) % std::list<int>{1,2} * std::list<int>{5,10};
 ```
 can be read as "for each element in `{1,2}`, combine it using `std::plus<int>` with each element in `{5,10}`", resulting in the list `{6, 11, 7, 12}`.
 Of course, what happens on a more technical level is that `std::plus<int>` is partially applied to each element in the first list, resulting in a list of unary functions, that in turn gets applied to each element in the second list.

-A much less technical way of thinking&mdash;to gain some intuition for how applciative expressions behave&mdash;could be that `operator%` is an alias for function application, and `operator*` separates parameters.
+A much less technical way of thinking&mdash;to gain some intuition for how applicative expressions behave&mdash;could be that `operator%` is an alias for function application, and `operator*` separates parameters.
 Except the parameters happen to be wrapped in some "context" or "container".

 This type of function application scales to arbitrary arity.